Blog

 Dyneema Halyard

 · SarastusSarastus had a metal main halyard with a helper rope.
 The halyard wire had a loop, secure it to the halyard rack on the mast.
 For some reason racing sailors prefer metal halyards over rope ones, but myself I couldn’t get comfortable with securing the halyard to the rack after raising the mainsail.
 Many cruising sailors replace the metal halyard with a rope, that not only makes raising the sail more comfortable, but also allows reefing the main.
+Fixed-length metal wire is far from an ideal solution for reefing.

 -